Double Crust Chicken Pot Pie

 - 1 14 oz package refrigerated pie crust (2 crusts) bring to room temperature per instructions

-- 1 large egg beaten with 1 teaspoon cold water (Egg wash)
+- 1 large egg beaten with 1 tsp cold water (Egg wash)

 Instructions

-- Preheat the oven to 350°F. Brush the bottom and sides of a 10-inch cast iron skillet or similar with vegetable oil.
+- Preheat the oven to 350°F and adjust oven rack to middle position.
+Brush the bottom and sides of a 10-inch cast iron skillet or similar with vegetable oil.
 Set aside.

-- In a large skillet over medium-high heat melt the butter.
-Cook the celery and green onion in the butter for 3 minutes or until the celery is beginning to soften.
+- In a separate large skillet over medium heat melt the butter.
+Increase to medium-high heat cooking the celery and green onion for 3 minutes or until the celery is beginning to soften.

 - Lower the heat to medium, stirring constantly add the flour to the skillet.
 Stir until the butter has absorbed the flour.

 - Continue whisking gradually adding the chicken broth.
 Increase the temperature and bring to a boil.
-Add the half & half and immediately lower the heat to simmer.
+Add the half and half then immediately lower the heat to simmer.
 Add the poultry seasoning, garlic salt, tarragon, lemon pepper and black pepper.
 Mix well.
 Simmer for 5 minutes.

 - After 5 minutes, remove from the heat and mix in the chicken and vegetables.
 Mix well.